Police respond to new detainee intake limit at Washington County Jail

 FAYETTEVILLE, Ark.
-(KNWA) — Washington County’s sheriff announced a decision to limit the number of people taken to the county jail to deal with overcrowding.
+(KFTA) — Washington County’s sheriff announced a decision to limit the number of people taken to the county jail to deal with overcrowding.

 The new policy will require officers to be notified when the number of detainees waiting to be booked reaches 30.
 At that point, no more will be accepted in the intake area.
 Officers will have a 30-minute window so they can still take people in if they’re in the middle of making an arrest.